Meaning of Drawdown in Finance

 Below are some of the advantages :

-- It gives the investor the sense of the risk that the portfolio or the stock holds before investment.
+- It gives the investor a sense of the risk that the portfolio or the stock holds before investment.

 - A stock or the portfolio with a lower drawdown will give comfort to the traders or the investors to put their money and earn.